-Traumatic stress impacts the developing brains of males and females differently, according to a new study from the Stanford University School of Medicine and the Early Life Stress and Pediatric Anxiety Program.
+Traumatic stress impacts the developing brains of males and females differently, according to a recent study from the Stanford University School of Medicine and the Early Life Stress and Pediatric Anxiety Program.

 In youth with symptoms of post-traumatic stress, there is variation in the volume and surface area of the insula between males and females who have experienced traumatic stress versus those who have not, the study found.
 The insula is a region buried deep within the cerebral cortex that plays a key role in interoceptive processing (how much or how little attention one pays to sensory information within the body), emotion regulation, and self-awareness.
-The study was published online in the journal Depression and Anxiety on January 9.
-It is the first study to date which has examined sex differences in subdivisions of the insula in youth with trauma histories.
+The study was published online in the journal Depression and Anxiety.
+It is the first study to date that has examined sex differences in subdivisions of the insula in youth with trauma histories.

 “By better understanding sex differences in a region of the brain involved in emotion processing, clinicians and scientists may be able to develop sex-specific trauma and emotion dysregulation treatments.”

 The study also helps highlight the interplay between nature and nurture when it comes to assessing complex mental health issues, such as PTSD.
 While most people do not readily have access to equipment such as an MRI scanner used to elucidate this study’s findings, mental health professionals and patients alike do have the ability to remember that environmental stress translates to neurobiological changes and that these changes differ between the sexes, meaning a one-size-fits-all approach to PTSD will be much less effective than a treatment which considers contextual variables of the individual, such as biological sex.

 LinkedIn Image Credit: Eakachai Leesin/Shutterstock

 American Psychiatric Association (2013).
 Diagnostic and statistical manual of mental disorders.
 5th Edition.
 Arlington, VA: American Psychiatric Publishing.